rdguez-mariano/fast_imas_IPOL/README.md

 This work has been published on the Image Processing OnLine (IPOL) Journal.
 You can test it online with your own images on this link: [IPOL demo](http://ipolcore.ipol.im/demo/clientApp/demo.html?id=77777000011).

 ## Prerequisites
-This source code is standalone and will normally compile with any compiler.
-Although one functionality requires two external libraries: USAC.
+This source code is standalone, although the USAC Filter requires two external libraries.
+If any compilation error arises, try first to deactivate USAC.

 ### Activating USAC
 If you want to use the [USAC](http://www.cs.unc.edu/~rraguram/usac/) algorithm you'll need to install some libraries first.
 On ubuntu you might want to type something like: